-There are companies which are considered the best in terms of servicing their customers and there are businesses whose customers profess how much they hate being their customers.
-This is a typical phenomenon you get to see in the comments section of the social media handles of the much-hated companies.
-Some of these companies go to any lengths to keep their customers satisfied while others are guilty of serious inaction.
-Brands like Ritz Carlton, Hilton, Amazon, Zappos are some of the names that tower above their peers when it comes to servicing their customers.
+Some companies are considered the best in servicing their customers, and there are businesses whose customers profess how much they hate being their customers.
+This is a typical phenomenon you see in the comments section of the social media handles of the much-hated companies.
+Some companies go to any lengths to satisfy their customers, while others are guilty of serious inaction.
+Brands like Ritz Carlton, Hilton, Amazon, and Zappos are some of the names that tower above their peers when servicing their customers.

 Here is a 6-step process on how to handle customer complaints:

-The old axiom that says “the customer is always right” might not hold true always, but that doesn’t mean your customers will be alright with getting treated wrongly.
+The old axiom that says “the customer is always right” might not always hold, but that doesn’t mean your customers will be alright with getting treated wrongly.
 There are a lot of mistakes you should avoid in customer experience and things that you can do when handling customer complaints.

-Listen to the concerns of your customers with as much attention and empathy as you would listen to your child who has an important question to ask you.
-Replying to them with respect and attention creates a bond between you and the customer and it tells them that you will do anything in your position to solve the problem of the customer.
+Listen to your customers’ concerns with as much attention and empathy as you would listen to your child who has an important question to ask you.
+Replying to them with respect and attention creates a bond between you and the customer, and it tells them that you will do anything in your position to solve the problem of the customer.

 Sure, not every problem can be solved with an outright apology.
 But there are many instances where an immediate apology (even if the fault is on the brand’s side) can reduce the tension that is caused.